zrchx/kexr/README.md

 @ Push the updates

-^ Finish edit the st.info

 ## Patches
 - Xresources (WORKING) *need improve*
 - BoxDraw (WORKING) *Wait for more pactches*
-- Glyph Wide (TESTING) * IS the ver with BoxDraw support this thing dont work so future testing a implementation require
+- Glyph Wide (WORKING) *Future testing*

 - Alpha (NOT)

 ## How This work
 i do not build in this folder clone the folder whitout .git and build there make the changes here a build there

 ## LOG
 first patch Xresources and fixes the problem whit background numbers then patch BoxDraw and edit config.def.h

-check the compile error and fix it is probably some miss puntation
+check the scrollback patch

+DO NOT BE IN THE COUCH MORE TIME